janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 **Final Cleaning of Outliers and Bias Removal**
 To ensure the reliability of statistical averages, strict conditional filtering was implemented to eliminate technical anomalies and unrealistic trip lengths:
 - **Removal of Technical Trips and Misstarts**: Automatically excluded all trips shorter than or equal to 1 minute (identified as system tests or accidental dock unlocks), as well as station names containing "test" or "maintenance".
-- **Handling Missing Data**: Dropped 672,924 rows where the end_station_name field was null (IS NULL).
+- **Handling Missing Data**: Dropped 672,924 rows where the `end_station_name` field was null (`IS NULL`).
 Control Check: A comparative analysis before and after dropping these rows confirmed that the structural ratio between casual riders and annual members remained perfectly stable, proving this step did not introduce any user bias.
 - **Max Duration Filtering**: Removed trips exceeding 24 hours (1,440 minutes), which represent unreturned bikes, system locking errors, or potential thefts (amounting to 127 trips: 83 casual riders and 44 members).

 ![Consolidation des données](3.png)
 Note: Data cleaning and processing were performed using French software interfaces.

 **Data Quality Check (Validation Step)**
-Prior to exporting the clean dataset into Tableau for visualization, I ran definitive auditing queries to certify the absolute accuracy of the trips_cleaned table:
+Prior to exporting the clean dataset into Tableau for visualization, I ran definitive auditing queries to certify the absolute accuracy of the `trips_cleaned` table:
-- **Logical Time Validation**: The query SELECT COUNT(*) WHERE ride_length < 0 returned a value of 0, confirming no inverted timestamps existed.
+- **Logical Time Validation**: The query `SELECT COUNT(*) WHERE ride_length < 0 returned a value of 0`, confirming no inverted timestamps existed.
-- **Categorical Integrity**: The query SELECT DISTINCT member_casual confirmed that exactly two clean strings existed ("member" and "casual"), checking off any accidental typos or trailing whitespaces.
+- **Categorical Integrity**: The query `SELECT DISTINCT member_casual` confirmed that exactly two clean strings existed ("member" and "casual"), checking off any accidental typos or trailing whitespaces.
-- **Uniqueness Audit**: Confirmed zero duplicated ride_id values (result equal to 0).
+- **Uniqueness Audit**: Confirmed zero duplicated `ride_id` values (result equal to 0).
 - **Final Data Volume**: The cleaned master database contains exactly 3,747,160 clean trips.
 This massive volume provides an incredibly robust statistical sample size for the analysis phase.

 **Process Reproducibility**
 Every step of data manipulation (UNION, CAST, CREATE, DELETE) was fully documented and archived as SQL script files.
 This practice ensures perfect reproducibility for external audits or future data updates.

-Phase Deliverable: The final trips_cleaned table is centralized, standardized, and ready for key metric aggregation (Ref: File 4.png), generating the required summary output table (Ref: File 5.png) for our visualizations.
+Phase Deliverable: The final `trips_cleaned` table is centralized, standardized, and ready for key metric aggregation (Ref: File 4.png), generating the required summary output table (Ref: File 5.png) for our visualizations.

 **Phase 4: Analyze**